 As depicted, some projects require a lighter touch, while others need more rigorous project management processes.
 The choice will depend on project maturity levels within your organization, the number of projects, the complexity of projects, the duration of projects, etc.

 When picking your approach, you should consider how projects are currently managed and what practices should be kept, such as weekly team meetings or collaborative planning sessions.
+Don’t make changes just for the sake of change.

-2. Pick your project management tool
+2. Select the right project management tool

 Next, you’ll need to make it easy to translate the new process into actionable steps for your team.
 Update relevant project management templates and software as required or find new software is required.
-For instance, our Microsoft 365 project management software can integrate seamlessly into your workflow.

 Focus on practical, role-based training to help your team understand how the software supports their role.
 The new solution must be easier to use or, in some cases, worth extra effort for team members.

-Leveraging existing infrastructure
+Maximizing existing infrastructure

 These templates can be a practical starting point for individual projects.
 The pre-designed project sites are easily used and mapped to a suitable project management process.